 Responds to protected-class-based discrimination, harassment including sexual misconduct matters.
 This area also implements and monitors Duke’s harassment and discrimination policies.
 We provide advice, assistance, and education to individuals and groups concerning harassment prevention and non-discrimination, including handling complaints.
 We also address gender equity in the workplace and classroom, working to ensure that Duke complies with Title IX, a federal law banning sex discrimination.

 Reporting an Incident

 Use the confidential online Incident Reporting tool to provide OIE with preliminary information concerning incidents of protected status harassment, discrimination and related misconduct involving students, faculty, or staff.
 OIE will respond to all submissions regardless of the nature of the report, and will forward it to the office responsible for addressing it, as appropriate.
 Though the form may be submitted anonymously, Duke University cannot provide supportive measures (such as academic accommodations, no-contact orders, safe housing options, changes of work schedules) with anonymous submissions.
 In addition, anonymous reports may also impact the University's ability to investigate and/or take disciplinary action

-Affirmative Action Programs, Inclusive Hiring & Promotion Practices and Data Gathering
+Affirmative Action Programs, Equitable Hiring & Promotion Practices, and Data Evaluation

 Sophia Brelvi, Director of Affirmative Action and Compliance Programs